eltronix/slonik/README.md

 |Configurable transactions.|Not available in Slonik.
 Track [this issue](https://github.com/gajus/slonik/issues/30).|
 |Events.|Use [interceptors](https://github.com/gajus/slonik#slonik-interceptors).|

-When weighting which abstraction to use, it would be unfair not to consider that `pg-promise` is a mature project with dozens of contributors.
+When weighing which abstraction to use, it would be unfair not to consider that `pg-promise` is a mature project with dozens of contributors.
 Meanwhile, Slonik is a young project (started in March 2017) that until recently was developed without active community input.
 However, if you do support the unique features that Slonik adds, the opinionated API design, and are not afraid of adopting a technology in its young days, then I warmly invite you to adopt Slonik and become a contributor to what I intend to make the standard PostgreSQL client in the Node.js community.

 Work on `pg-promise` began [Wed Mar 4 02:00:34 2015](https://github.com/vitaly-t/pg-promise/commit/78fb80f638e7f28b301f75576701536d6b638f31).
 It is authored by [Vitaly Tomilov](https://github.com/vitaly-t).